 Modern digital hearing aids made over the past 5-10 years don’t just make sound louder.
 They can be adjusted by a hearing specialist to address your specific type of hearing loss.
 They alter the way sound enters your ear so that you hear more clearly, especially in the human voice range.

-They can also reduce interference from background noise and make phone calls much clearer with wireless telecoil.
+They can also reduce interference from background noise and make phone calls much clearer with a wireless telecoil.
 You might even go with the more state-of-the-art Bluetooth.
 It can wirelessly bring sound straight to your ear from a connected smartphone or smart TV.

-You’ll hear voices, music and TV shows so much clearer and with so much more enjoyment with these advanced hearing aids.
+You’ll hear voices, music, and TV shows so much clearer and with so much more enjoyment with these advanced hearing aids.

 Are you beating your head against the way because everyone around you seems to be mumbling?
 Do you hear some things clearly, while others leave you pulling your hair out in frustration?
-It’s probably high-frequency hearing loss and it’s very treatable with modern innovations in hearing science.
+It’s probably high-frequency hearing loss, and it’s very treatable with modern innovations in hearing science.